occisn/elisp-utils/README.md

 Personal utilities for Emacs Lisp.

-This repository is not supposed to be forked or included in another project.
-It is more a kind of shelf with many functions, where each function is self-supporting.
+This project is a kind of shelf providing many functions.
+With a few clearly indicated exceptions, these functions are self-supporting.
+They do not require any dependency, or to be built/integrated in any specific way.
+Because "the truly reusable code is the one that you can simply copy-paste".

 Many functions are proposed with a 'traditional' implementation, not relying on `cl-xxx` functions.

-All functions have been gathered in an unique file to facilitate tests, which can be performed for all functions at once with `(ert '(tag elisp-utils))`
+A test suite is proposed through file `z_tests.el` (instructions inside).

-Section **dates.el**
+File **dates-and-times.el**
    - function `my/lisp-timestamp-to-YYYY-MM-DD`
    - function `my/YYYY-MM-DD-to-lisp-timestamp`
    - function `my/today-YYYY-MM-DD`